Revnoplex/vidtty/README.md

 ### Installing Binary Dependencies
 The binary dependencies are listed in the [binary-requirements.txt](./binary-requirements.txt) file.
 You should be able to install them using your package manager but the names for the opencv package may vary.

-e.g., The package name for opencv in the archlinux repositories is `python-opencv` while the package name in the ubuntu repositories is `python3-opencv` while in other repositories it might be called `opencv-python`.
+e.g., The package name for opencv in the archlinux repositories is `python-opencv`, while the package name in the ubuntu repositories is `python3-opencv`, while in other repositories it might be called `opencv-python`.
 One of these names should work

 If you can't seem to install opencv, you can install the unofficial python package:
 ```sh